nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

 # Sending a Payload

 !!! warning "If you are here to test if your switch is patched"
-    Make sure to continue with [SD preparations](../emummc/sd_preparation.md) instead of `Making the emuMMC` at the end of this page.
+    Make sure to continue with [Partitioning the SD](../emummc/partitioning_sd.md) instead of `Making the emuMMC` at the end of this page.

 !!! warning "If you were sent here directly"
     Make sure you've [put your device into RCM](entering_rcm.md), and downloaded Hekate (extract its zip file if necessary) before continuing.